every week Thursdays 1pm till 9pm

 Feline Whispers is inspired by Eisma’s imaginary cat, Larry, and the generosity involved in the speculative care for this pet.
 The exhibition will explore domestic space as an extension of the body, where nourishment and sharing are important counters to a world so full of deprivation and exclusion.
-Could ideas be tended to like they are our imaginary pets, feeding them, petting them, loving them?
+Could we tend to ideas as if they were our imaginary pets, feeding them, petting them, loving them?

-It is said that cats spread a parasite that causes people and mice to want to be close to them, it is also said that cats have such fluid bodies they can be considered a liquid, they have soaked themselves into the fabric of the human home.
-The speculative pet, a cat, lives within Eisma’s work and like cats have domesticated themselves over time, Feline Whispers is an enchanting exercise how generosity is an infectious game of caring and being cared for.
+It is said that cats spread a parasite that causes people and mice to want to be close to them, it is also said that feline bodies are so fluid they can be considered a liquid, they have soaked themselves into the fabric of the human home.
+The speculative pet, a cat, lives within Eisma’s work and like cats have domesticated themselves over time, Feline Whispers is an enchanting exercise in how generosity is an infectious game of caring and being cared for.